 res/layout-de/main.xml).
 However, doing this

-can make your application harder to maintain.
+can make your app harder to maintain.
 It is better to create a single

 layout that is more flexible.

 Another typical situation is a language that requires something different in its layout.
-For example, you might have a contact form that should include two name fields when the application runs in Japanese, but three name fields when the application runs in some other language.
+For example, you might have a contact form that should include two name fields when the app runs in Japanese, but three name fields when the app runs in some other language.
 You could handle this in either of two ways:

 - Create one layout with a field that you can programmatically enable or disable, based on the language, or